Beta Readers and editors

 - Do you think the situations are plausible?

-- Are the settings well described?
+- Are there good descriptions for the scenes?
 Can you picture yourself where the characters are?

 - Do the transitions work?